stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 >
 > Released first interview
 >
-> Pivoted to doing actual interview with HOLONS who want to particpate
+> Pivoted to doing actual interview with HOLONS who want to participate
+>
+> One interview per week